← Home

 The Insta360 Link comes back as VID 0x2E1A, PID 0x4C01.
 The Video Control interface has three units:

-The extension unit declares 30 selectors (1 through 30), which tells you there are up to 30 different controls in there.
-It doesn’t tell you what any of them do.
+The first two are documented.
+The third is opaque, vendor-defined, identified by a GUID.
+Unit 9 declares 30 selectors (1 through 30), which tells you there are up to 30 different controls in there.
+It tells you nothing about what any of them do, but it strongly suggests where the interesting parts are hiding.

 Sniffing the Official App

-I installed Wireshark and USBPcap (on a Windows VM - better USB capture tooling than macOS), started a capture, opened the official Insta360 Link Controller app, and clicked the pan/tilt buttons.
+At this point I had a plausible place to look, but not an actual command.
+So I installed Wireshark and USBPcap on a Windows VM, which has better USB capture tooling than macOS, started a capture, opened the official Insta360 Link Controller app, and clicked the pan/tilt buttons.

 A UVC control transfer looks like this on the wire: